ibm-cloud-docs/EventStreams/quick_setup_guide.md

 * The [Lite plan](/docs/EventStreams?topic=EventStreams-plan_choose#plan_lite){: external} offers access to a single partition in a multi-tenant {{site.data.keyword.messagehub}} cluster free of charge.
 Use the Lite plan to try out {{site.data.keyword.messagehub}} or build a proof-of-concept.

 * The [Standard plan](/docs/EventStreams?topic=EventStreams-plan_choose#plan_standard){: external} offers pay-as-you-go shared access to the multi-tenant {{site.data.keyword.messagehub}} service.
 This service seamlessly autoscales as you increase the number of partitions you are using for your workload.
-The Standard plan has a limit of 100 topic partitions per instance.
+The Standard plan has a limit of 100 partitions per instance.

 * The [Enterprise plan](/docs/EventStreams?topic=EventStreams-plan_choose#plan_enterprise){: external} offers pay-as-you-go access to an isolated single-tenant Event Streams service.
 In addition to a selection of throughput and storage options, this plan also offers user-managed encryption private endpoints, schema registry support, and meets a higher number of regulatory compliance standards.
 The Enterprise plan is the best choice if data isolation, guaranteed performance, and increased retention are important considerations.